Micky Adams: Management style

 Adams was seen as an 'old-school' manager due to his emphasis on fitness – particularly gruelling pre-season running sessions – and straightforward tactics, expecting his players to outrun and out-battle the opposition.

 Personal life

 His mother was a cook and his father was a steelworker.
 He grew up with two sisters and one brother; His brother has cerebral palsy.
+He is an ambassador for the charity Baby Lifeline.

 He has three daughters from his first marriage to Amanda; the marriage broke down during his time at Fulham due partly to the amount of time he put into his football career.
 He later married Claire, with whom he had a son, Mitchel, born in 2001, and a daughter, Madison, born in 2004.
-As of 2016, they had remained living in Market Harborough since his time as Leicester manager.

-Adams made an appearance on BBC Radio Leicester's version of Desert Island Discs in August 2004, and chose songs from Nat King Cole ("Love Letters"), Billy Joel ("Scenes from an Italian Restaurant"), The Style Council ("Shout to the Top!"), and INXS ("Mystify").
+Adams made an appearance on BBC Radio Leicester in August 2004, choosing some of his favourite music including songs from Nat King Cole, Billy Joel, The Style Council, and INXS.
 He released his autobiography, Micky Adams – My Life In Football in September 2017.